vk-cs/docs-public/docs/en/computing/iaas/service-management/volumes/volumes.md

 1. Make sure that OpenStack client [is installed](/en/tools-for-using-services/cli/openstack-cli#1_install_the_openstack_client) and [authenticate](/en/tools-for-using-services/cli/openstack-cli#3_complete_authentication) to the project.
 1. [Define](../../concepts/about#disks_types_b7c586e):

-   - the desired type of disk;
+   - the required type of disk;
    - its name in the API;
    - an accessibility zone suitable for accommodation.